-Culture - Louisiana is a melting pot of cultures.
+CULTURE - Louisiana is a melting pot of cultures.
 Festivals and special events take place throughout the year celebrating these unique cultures.
 Mardi Gras is the most famous of these festivals.
 There are family-friendly Mardi Gras parades that adults and children will love.
 At Christmas, see the magnificent light displays in the "Celebration in the Oaks" in City Park, or take a street car down St. Charles Avenue to see the decorations around the antebellum mansions.

-Sports - Cheer for the New Orleans Saints in the Superdome, or flock to the New Orleans Arena to see the New Orleans Pelicans in action.
+SPORTS - Cheer for the New Orleans Saints in the Superdome, or flock to the New Orleans Arena to see the New Orleans Pelicans in action.
 Attend college football bowl games, New Orleans Zephyrs minor league baseball and occasional events such as the college football championship and the NCAA basketball tournament.

-History - Visit antebellum plantations, the site of the Battle of New Orleans in 1815, historic houses and unique cemeteries.
-See Jackson Square, with the St. Louis Cathedral, the oldest cathedral in North America.
+HISTORY - Visit antebellum plantations, the site of the Battle of New Orleans in 1815, historic houses and unique cemeteries.
+See Jackson Square and the St. Louis Cathedral.
 Visit the National World War II museum, ranked among the top museums in United States, or simply take a stroll through the historic French Quarter.

-Music - New Orleans is famous for its music.
+MUSIC - New Orleans is famous for its music.
 Listen to jazz at Preservation Hall or Snug Harbor or catch one of the numerous music festivals during the spring and summer, including the world-famous Jazz Fest.

-Fun for Kids - See the world-class Aquarium of the Americas with its IMAX theater, the excellent Audubon Zoo, the Audubon Insectarium, and the children's museum.
+FUN FOR KIDS - See the world-class Aquarium of the Americas with its IMAX theater, the excellent Audubon Zoo, the Audubon Insectarium, and the children's museum.
 Enjoy a steam boat ride on the Mississippi River, Storyland and recreational activities at City Park, or take a swamp tour to see the alligators.